-Producers Chilly Gonzales and Renaud Letang create a stark midnight atmosphere.
-There’s Sarah on piano and guitar, touches of cello and celesta, some electronic sounds, and plenty of silence, along with a voice that sounds just as it does when she’s alone in her room.
+In 2018, she recorded Blood Siren, a captivating album full of striking details that perfectly capture the singer’s haunted moan which both chills and touches the heart.
+Producers Chilly Gonzales and Renaud Letang created a stark midnight atmosphere with Sarah on piano and guitar, touches of cello and celesta, some electronic sounds, and plenty of silence, along with a voice that sounds just as it does when she’s alone in her room.

 After many years of living on the edge, Sarah is on friendly terms now with the dark, intense persona that appears in the elegant artwork of Blood Siren and finally settled down in Paris after 18 months of intense European touring.
 Exploring her newfound peace, Sarah McCoy experimented in early 2020 with the many possibilities contemporary home studio effects offer to fully explore the range of expression in her unique “diva-lioness” voice, and to expand her range of music composition beyond the acoustic piano.
 2021 will see Sarah emerge from lockdown with new songs, new sounds and a band: in addition to the piano and that voice her audience grew to love, Sarah now brings synths, a drum machine and loop station to the show – see you there.